Receive Your Funds

 The Book Advance program provides advances of financial aid awards to eligible financial aid recipients 9 days prior to the start of their first class.
-Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore, at neighborhood bookstores, or online.
+Eligible students are able to purchase books and supplies with their advances at the on-campus bookstore or online.
 Note: Book Advance amounts are based on currently awarded aid which may change after census date.

 Changes in Status Reported

 Additional assistance received from any source since filling your financial aid application must be reported to the Financial Aid Office.
 Additional assistance could include, but is not limited to, outside donor scholarships, tuition waivers, employment waivers, etc. Failure to report such assistance is cause for withholding or canceling part or your entire financial aid award.
 Any changes in employment, state residency for tuition and fees purposes, name, address, marital status, or course load should also be reported to the Financial Aid Office.